Simplyalex99/OpenReview/README.md

 It does this by finding data points closest to the decision boundary.
 These points are called support vectors.
 The distance is then calculated from these support vectors and the decision boundary line through a  method called Euclidean Distance.
 This distance is called the margin which allows for a more accurate and generalized decision boundary.
 The best margin is found through a technique called Cross Validation.

 The rbf kernel comes into play by transforming the data into higher dimensions to find better support vectors which leads to a more accurate decision boundary in scenarios when there is overlapping data which is the case for this problem of good business vs not good ones.
 It does this by finding the dot product and squared Euclidean Distance of all the features in the dataset and then performing SVM.
 The mapping of features into higher dimension happens through the rbf kernel function which can be expressed as K(x,y)= exp(1/2 * -|x-y|^2/o^2).
 The output of this function is between 0-1.
 Values closer to 0 are very similar whereas anything else is less similar.

+## Final Results

+1. Accuracy of predicting a business success based on initial customer reviews and rating is 0.77 or 77% out of 100.
+2. Customer reviews from the dataset can be split into 4 categories or tags: others, food, experience, service.
+3. To give some examples , people who enjoy Italian restaurants also enjoy wine bars, and other Italian dishes like pizza.
+People who go to drugstores also enjoy cosmetics and beauty products and convenience store products.
+Lastly,

 ## Tech-Stack

 For this project I used Google Cloud Kubernetes, MongoDB, Docker, Flask, Next.js , Redis, Typescript and Sass.